Xi's reluctance to go overseas leads to speculation about his health | ExBulletin

 Xi’s reluctance to go overseas leads to speculation about his health

-Beijing [China], Sept.
-19 (ANI): Chinese President Xi Jinping’s reluctance to travel abroad has led to speculation about his health and may have diplomatic consequences for Beijing.
+Chinese President Xi Jinping’s reluctance to travel abroad has led to speculation about his state of health and may have diplomatic consequences for Beijing.

 Xi has not left his country for 600 days.
 He made his last trip to Myanmar on January 18, 2020.
 This year he has attended virtually more than a dozen meetings, The Singapore Post reported.